helm/charts/stable/reloader/README.md

 ## Usage

-The following quickstart let's you set up Ingress Monitor Controller to register uptime monitors for ingresses/routes in all namespaces:
+The following quickstart let's you set up Reloader quickly:

 Update the `values.yaml` and set the following properties